 Word Processor / Typist Salary

 Average Typists in the United States make around $16.37 per hour.
 Career length is the biggest factor affecting pay for this group, followed by geography.
 Somewhere between a fifth and a fourth of professionals in this line of work do not receive benefits; however, a strong majority report medical coverage and the larger part claim dental coverage as well.
 Among folks in this role, job satisfaction levels approximately match the national average.
-This overview is based on answers to PayScale's salary questionnaire.

 Job Description for Word Processor / Typist